Alfred Sharp

 Alfred D. Sharp (February 6, 1902 - November 1981) was an American football player for the Vanderbilt Commodores of Vanderbilt University.

-Early years
+Early life

 Sharp was born in Nashville on February 6, 1902, to Vernon Hibbett Sharp and Lorene Seleney Dandridge.
 Sharp attended Hume Fogg High.
 His younger brother Vernon Sharp was also a Vanderbilt football player, selected All-Southern in 1927.

 Vanderbilt University

 At Vanderbilt University, Sharp was a member of the Delta Tau Delta fraternity.
 In an interview by Edwin Thomas Wood of Robert Penn Warren, Warren spoke of Sharp:

 Warren: When I was there [at Vanderbilt] we had some fine teams.
 There was Alf Sharp—he was an All-Southern center at one time.
 He looked like a badly formed pirate; he was really a menacing looking man.
 He was two years ahead of me, and then I taught his younger brother [Walter Sharp, who later taught at Vanderbilt.
 He was instrumental in founding the Department of Fine Arts, of which he was Chairman from 1955 to 1960] when I came back to Vanderbilt in the thirties.
 And his younger brother came up one day and said, "You're not going to believe this, but I have documentation: my big brother was writing poems secretly the whole time he was here" So I saw the poems years later when the younger brother betrayed him.